carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 # Learning to Speak Twitter

-Twitter is a social media platform where users post short messages, pictures, news stories, and other content referred to as "tweets", to be viewed by others.
+Twitter is a social media platform where users post short messages, pictures, news stories, and other content to be viewed by others.
+These postings are referred to as "tweets".
+Twitter users curate their social media by subscribing to (or following) other twitter accounts.
 It allows people from all over the world to interact with each other almost instantaneously.

 <img src="../fig/twitter.png" alt="Twitter Explore Page" width = "600" height = "700"/>

-If you've never used Twitter before, the language used, in addition to being NSFW, can be totally cryptic.
-Beyond "@ing people" and "hashtags", the users themselves have created Twitter-wide standards, and Twitter is also filled with subcommunities who use their own lingo.
+If you've never used Twitter before, the terms used there can be cryptic (and NSFW).
+Beyond "@ing people" and "hashtags", the users themselves have created Twitter-wide standards.
+Twitter is also filled with subcommunities who use their own lingo.

 Twitter has its own <a href="https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help">getting started guide.</a>

-> ## Challenge
+> ## Your Twitter Experience
-> Throw a few terms into the etherpad
+> If you are a twitter user, what popular terms have you encountered?
+> Alternatively, why are you interested in data from Twitter?
 {: .challenge}

 This is a not too awful guide: